Varazdat Haroyan: Ural Yekaterinburg

 On 5 July 2017, he signed a contract with the Russian Premier League club FC Ural Yekaterinburg.
 On 22 September 2020, his contract with Ural was terminated by mutual consent.

 Days after leaving Ural, Haroyan postponed a transfer to Greek club AEL Larissa due to the 2020 Nagorno-Karabakh conflict.
 He later clarified that he was not enlisting to fight in the conflict.

 Tambov

 On 6 October 2020, Haroyan joined Russian Premier League club Tambov.

 Astana

 On 15 February 2021, Astana announced the signing of Haroyan.

 Cadiz

 On 27 May 2021, Cádiz announced the signing of Haroyan from Astana, on a two-year contract, with Astana confirming his departure from their club on 24 June 2021.
 He made his La Liga debut for Cádiz, starting in a 1–1 draw against Levante on 14 August 2021.
 Cádiz and Haroyan terminated their contract on 4 July 2022.

 Anorthosis Famagusta

 On 12 July 2022, Haroyan signed with Cypriot First Division club Anorthosis Famagusta on a two-year contract until 2024.
+On 17 March 2023, Haroyan left Anorthosis Famagusta by mutual consent.

+Astana Return

+On 21 March 2023, Haroyan returned to sign for Astana.
+On 11 January 2024, Astana announced that Haroyan had left the club.

+Qingdao West Coast

+On 4 February 2024, Haroyan joined Chinese Super League club Qingdao West Coast.

+Kazincbarcika

+On 10 July 2025, Haroyan joined Nemzeti Bajnokság I club Kazincbarcikai SC.

 International career

 Haroyan made his debut for the Armenia national team on 10 August 2011 in a friendly match against Lithuania.
-He made his debut in official matches on 11 June 2013 in a 4–0 win versus Denmark.
+He made his debut in official matches on 11 June 2013 in their 4–0 win against Denmark.

+On 9 September 2025, after 14 years of playing and more than 30 games as captain of the national team, Haroyan announced his retirement from the Armenian national team due to disagreements with Yegishe Melikyan, the new coach of the Armenian national team.